aquasecurity/deployments/enforcers/kube_enforcer/kubernetes_and_openshift/manifests/kube_enforcer_advanced/README.md

 Deploying KubeEnforcer with advanced configuration will cause Pod Enforcer traffic to be routed to the KubeEnforcers via a local envoy, which then forwards the traffic to an Aqua Gateway.
 This configuration improves performance and reduces remote network connections between pods and Gateways.

 ## Specific OpenShift notes
-The deployment commands shown below use the **kubectl** cli, however they can be easily replaced with the **oc** cli commands, to work on all platforms including OpenShift.
+The deployment commands shown below use the **kubectl** cli, however they can be easliy replaced with the **oc** cli commands, to work on all platforms including OpenShift.

 ## Prerequisites